10 Tips To Jump-Start Your Job Search

 You should also decide if the people you selected are still best suited to talk about your professional skills.

 - Speakers who presented on campus and audience members at their presentations

 - Friends from social clubs and other campus activities

 - Scientific recruiters

 Think back through your professional history and identify people with whom you’ve lost touch.
-Use LinkedIn and other tools to reconnect — to rebuild your relationship, not just ask for a job!
-Ideally, you will have an in-person conversation, and even a short phone call is better than an email exchange, but whatever they have time for is better than nothing.
+Use LinkedIn and other tools to reconnect to rebuild those relationships.
+Ideally, you will have an in-person conversation, and even a short phone call is better than an e-mail exchange, but whatever they have time for is better than nothing.
 You can ask for ideas for possible career paths, information about organizations, and especially for introductions to other people.